-- The planned name of your club - Playing site, if known - Name, phone number and email of Club Director - Name, phone number and email of Contact Person, if other than Club Director - Anticipated number of tournaments to be scheduled between September 1st and May 31st of the next year (Maximum: 36 Regular 9-Game Tournaments or 6-Game Tournaments). - One-time \$15 Charter Fee, payable to "ACC Grass Roots".
+- The planned name of your club - Playing site, if known - Name, phone number and email of Club Director - Name, phone number and email of Contact Person, if other than Club Director - Which division to join: Div I (9-game tournaments) or Div IV (6-game tournaments). - One-time \$15 Charter Fee, payable to "ACC Grass Roots".